 Conservation movements today continue the long tradition of forcibly removing indigenous people from their land to create parks.
-Are large state governments going to preserve biodiversity hot-spots better than the people who have lived there as far back as stories qo?
+Are large state governments going to preserve biodiversity hot-spots better than the people who have lived there as far back as stories go?

-Radical American Environmentalism and Wilderness Preservation: A Third World Guha, writing from an Indian perspective, proposes that Deep Ecology deepen its views to include the social and political systems that have brought us into our current ecological crisis.
+Guha, writing from an Indian perspective, proposes that Deep Ecology deepen its views to include the social and political systems that have brought us into our current ecological crisis.
 "Deep ecology runs parallel to the consumer society without seriously questioning its ecological and socio-political basis."

-The Trouble with Wilderness; or, Getting Back to the Wrong Nature by William The American ideal of wilderness is less than two centuries old.
+The American ideal of wilderness is less than two centuries old.
 We might all agree on protecting the environment, but it's always important to examine our ideals and ask where they originate.

-Confessions of a Recovering Environmentalist by Paul Kingsnorth......55 Can we progress towards workable solutions or do we need to start from scratch?
-Should Species Be Allowed to Die Out? by Jennifer Kahn......63 As a planet, we are in the midst of our 5th great extinction, losing more species than we can count.
-How do we decide which ones to devote ourselves towards savina?
-How Much Should A Person Consume? by Ramachandra Guha ......70 "There is an intimate, though not often enough noticed overlap, between ecological entitlements and economic status.
+Confessions of a Recovering Environmentalist by Paul Kingsnorth60

+Can we progress towards workable solutions or do we need to start from scratch?

+Should Species Be Allowed to Die Out? by Jennifer Kahn68

+As a planet, we are in the midst of our 5th great extinction, losing more species than we can count.
+How do we decide which ones to devote ourselves towards saving?

+How Much Should A Person Consume? by Ramachandra Guha.....77

+"There is an intimate, though not often enough noticed overlap, between ecological entitlements and economic status.
 For not only do the rich and powerful consume more than their 'fair share' of the world's resources, they are also usually better protected from the consequences of environmental degradation."

-The Ecological Crisis as a Crisis of Character by Wendell Berry ......84 "Once our personal connection to what is wrong becomes clear, then we have to choose: we can go on as before, recognizing our dishonesty and living with it the best we can, or we can begin the effort to change the way we think and live."
-The Use of Energy by Wendell Berry ......89 "We can make ourselves whole only by accepting our partiality, by living within our limits, by being human- not by trying to be gods."
-Blue Mountains Constantly Walking by Gary Snyder ......96
+The Ecological Crisis as a Crisis of Character by Wendell Berry92

+"Once our personal connection to what is wrong becomes clear, then we have to choose: we can go on as before, recognizing our dishonesty and living with it the best we can, or we can begin the effort to change the way we think and live."

+The Use of Energy by Wendell Berry......97

+"We can make ourselves whole only by accepting our partiality, by living within our limits, by being human- not by trying to be gods."

+Blue Mountains Constantly Walking by Gary Snyder105